-Itching or scratching (Latin: PRURITUS) is an activity in the sensory nerve cells that causes an unpleasant sensation which stimulates the urge to scratch or rub the skin.
-Itching is a sensory physical experience that science has difficulty classifying.
-There are many similarities between itching and pain, But they differ in behavioral response patterns.
+Itching or scratching (Latin: PRURITUS) is an activity in the sensory nerve cells that produces an uncomfortable sensation that stimulates the urge to scratch or rub the skin.
+Itching is a sensory bodily experience that science struggles to categorize.
+There are many similarities between itch and pain, but they differ in behavioral response patterns.

-While the pain creates a withdrawal reflex, the itch leads to a repetitive reaction to expose the irritated area and avoid the itching.
-The material responsible for the characteristic sensation of the skin during itching is histamine, which is usually excreted into the blood as an allergic or inflammatory reaction.
+While the pain creates a withdrawal reflex, the itch creates a repetitive response to expose the irritated area and avoid the itch.
+The material responsible for the skin’s characteristic sensation during itching is histamine, which is normally secreted into the blood as an allergic or inflammatory reaction.

-Itching may occur as a result of an external factor such as a parasite found on the skin.
-Similarly, itching can occur as a result of internal irritation, which produces itching, parasitic and other skin diseases, such as lice, or allergic symptoms.
+Itching can occur due to an external factor such as a parasite found on the skin.
+Similarly, itching can occur as a result of internal irritation causing itching, parasitic and other skin diseases such as lice or allergic symptoms.

 In addition, dryness and poor hygiene can also cause itching.